jladdjr/steno-etudes-for-developers/etude02.md

-# Etude 2: Branches are cheap
+# Etude 2: Branches Are Cheap

 ```
 I cloned the repo